PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 Projecting from Smartphones or Tablets

-- Connect smartphones supported MHL (Mobile High-Definition Link) for projection.
+- Connect smartphones that support MHL (Mobile High-Definition Link) for projection.

-Connect Samsung Galaxy S2, Note; new HTC one, one X^+ ,one X, one S; or Sony Xperia Z with the projector via MHL (A to USB D type HDMI) cable.
+Connect Samsung Galaxy S2, Note; new HTC One, One X+, One X, One S; or Sony Xperia Z with the projector via an MHL (A to USB D type HDMI) cable.

-Connect Samsung Galaxy S4, Note II with the projector via MHL (A to USB D type HDMI) cable and Samsung 5 to 11 pin MHL converter (as illustration shows) for projection.
+Connect Samsung Galaxy S4, Note II with the projector via an MHL (A to USB D type HDMI) cable and a Samsung 5 to 11 pin MHL converter (as shown in the illustration) for projection.

-Note: It's normal that the projector is automatically charging the smartphones or tablets when connected with the MHL cable for projection.
+Note: It is normal for the projector to automatically charge the smartphones or tablets when connected with the MHL cable for projection.

 - Connect iPhone 5 for Mirror projection (with Lightning connector)

-Connect iPhone 5, iPad 4th, iPad mini and iPod touch 5th with the projector via Apple Lightning Digital AV adapter and A-to-A type HDMI cable.
+Connect iPhone 5, iPad 4th generation, iPad mini, and iPod touch 5th generation with the projector via an Apple Lightning Digital AV adapter and an A-to-A type HDMI cable.

 iPhone 4S, 4, New iPad, iPad 2, and iPod

-touch (4^th) can connect with projector with Apple 30-pin digital AV adapter and A-to-A type HDMI cable
+touch (4th generation) can connect with the projector using an Apple 30-pin digital AV adapter and an A-to-A type HDMI cable.

 Charging the External Mobile Device

-The internal battery of the projector cannot only be used for projection, but also charge your mobile device.
+The internal battery of the projector can not only be used for projection, but also to charge your mobile device.

 - When the projector is powered on, the device will be charged automatically.

-Note: The projector provides 5V/500mA output power for charging the mobile devices.
+Note: The projector provides 5V/500mA output power for charging mobile devices.

 Troubleshooting